The valuation theory of deeply ramified fields and its connection with defect extensions: Preliminaries

-\parm The following construction will play an important role in Section~\ref{sectKummer}.
+The following construction will play an important role in the proof of Theorem~\ref{algext}.
 Take a 1-unit $\eta\in\tilde{K}$ such that $\eta^p\in K$.
 Then also $\eta^p$ is a 1-unit.
 Assume that $K$ contains an element $C$ as in Lemma~\ref{C}.
 Consider the substitution $X=CY+1$ for the polynomial $X^p-\eta^p$.
 We then obtain the polynomial $(CY+1)^p-\eta^p$.
 Dividing this polynomial by $C^p$ and using the fact that $C^p=-pC$, we obtain the polynomial

 where